heig-tin-info/handbook/BUGS.md

 # Bugs

+- [ ] See solution of exercises without specific type.
 - [ ] Gray colors for drawio.
 Use a smart way to convert gray in slate/default theme.
 - [ ] Multicolumn for exercises (Validité des identificateurs)
 - [ ] Exercise numbering (restart at each section)